Test Upcoming Versions

 Rolling Your Own Testing Snapshot

-Users who wish to create their own custom ISO for testing purposes can download and compile the latest FreeNAS® source from the svn repository.
-Read the README first so that you are aware of any gotchas and currently known limitations.
+Users who wish to create their own custom ISO for testing purposes can download and compile the latest FreeNAS® source from the github repository.

-If you wish to build your own testing snapshot, you will need to install FreeBSD 8.3 in a virtual environment or on a test system.
+In order to build your own testing snapshot, you will need to install FreeBSD 9.2 in a virtual environment or on a test system.
 If you are using a virtual environment, a 64-bit system with at least 4 GB of RAM is recommended.
-Download the FreeBSD version (i386 or amd64) that matches the architecture that you wish to build and, when prompted to choose your distribution set during the installation, select the Minimal install option.
+Download and install the FreeBSD version (i386 or amd64) that matches the architecture that you wish to build.

 After booting into the newly installed FreeBSD system, become the superuser (type su and enter the root user's password) and run the following commands.
 First, install the software you'll need and refresh your path so it is aware of the new binaries:

-pkg_add -r subversion pkg_add -r nano pkg_add -r cdrtools pkg_add -r python27 pkg_add -r pbi-manager rehash
+pkg_add -r git-subversion pkg_add -r cdrtools pkg_add -r python27 pkg_add -r pbi-manager rehash

-Change to the directory where you would like to store the FreeNAS® source, then use this command to download the source:
+Change to the directory where you would like to store the FreeNAS® source, download the source, then change to the directory containing the downloaded source: